-2012 2011
+(in thousands) Audit Fees (a) \$4,990 \$ 4, 012

-(In thou sands)
+Audit Fees (a) \$4,990 \$ 4,

-Audit Fees(a) \$ 4,665 \$4,558
+,665

-Audit-Related Fees(b) 4,099 1,312
+Audit-Related Fees (b) 1,969 4, ,099

-Tax Fees(c) 2,165 647
+Tax Fees (c) 369 2, 2,165

-Total \$10,929 \$6,517
+Other fees (d) 0

-- (a) Audit Fees: Fees for audit services billed in 2012 and 2011 consisted of: - audit of the Company's annual consolidated financial statements (amounts include an attestation report on management's assessment of internal control over financial reporting); - reviews of the Company's quarterly consolidated financial statements; - (b) Audit-Related Fees: Fees for audit-related services billed in 2012 and 2011 consisted of: - statutory and regulatory audits; - consents and other services related to SEC matters; - consents and comfort letter procedures related to each of the refinancing transactions; - due diligence associated with acquisitions; - financial accounting and reporting consultations; - employee benefit plan audits; - agreed-upon procedures engagements; and - other non-recurring separate opinion audit procedures. - (c) Tax Fees: Fees for tax services billed in 2012 and 2011 consisted of: - fees for tax compliance services totaled \$193,500 and \$218,000 in 2012 and 2011, respectively.
-Tax compliance services are services rendered based upon facts already in existence or transactions that have already occurred to document, compute, and obtain government approval for amounts to be included in tax filings and consisted of:
+,929

-- (i) federal, state and local income tax return assistance; - (ii) sales and use, property and other tax return assistance; and - (iii) assistance with tax audits and appeals. - fees for tax planning and advice services totaled \$1,971,746 in 2012 and \$428,860 in 2011.
+- (a) Audit Fees: Fees for audit services billed in 2013 and 2012 consisted of: - audit of the Company's annual consolidated financial statements (amounts include an attestation report on management's assessment of internal control over financial reporting); - reviews of the Company's quarterly consolidated financial statements; - (b) Audit-Related Fees: Fees for audit-related services billed in 2013 and 2012 consisted of: - statutory and regulatory audits; - consents and other services related to SEC matters; - consents and comfort letter procedures related to each of the refinancing transactions; - due diligence associated with acquisitions; - financial accounting and reporting consultations; - employee benefit plan audits; - agreed-upon procedures engagements; and - other non-recurring separate opinion audit procedures. - (c) Tax Fees: Fees for tax services billed in 2013 and 2012 consisted of: - fees for tax compliance services totaled \$215,000 and \$193,500 in 2013 and 2012, respectively.
+Tax compliance services are services rendered based upon facts already in existence or transactions that have already occurred to document, compute, and obtain government approval for amounts to be included in tax filings and consisted of: - (i) federal, state and local income tax return assistance; - (ii) sales and use, property and other tax return assistance; and - (iii) assistance with tax audits and appeals. - fees for tax planning and advice services totaled \$154,000 in 2013 and \$1,971,746 in 2012.
 Tax planning and advice are services rendered with respect to proposed transactions or that alter a transaction to obtain a particular tax result.